MrKazuma/Java-Codes/README.md

 # These here are some of my java codes.
-# Here ypu can find a lot of programs regarding DSA and other concepts in Java.
-# Hope it helpef you !
+Here you can find a lot of programs regarding DSA and other concepts in Java.Hope it helped you !